 - $25,000/event for property damage

-No matter their situation, uninsured motorists should not give up the idea of seeking compensation without requesting a claim evaluation from a Baton Rouge motorcycle accident lawyer, for two main reasons:
+No matter their situation, uninsured motorists should not give up the idea of seeking compensation.
+Victims should always request a 100% risk-free claim evaluation from a Baton Rouge motorcycle accident lawyer, for two main reasons:

-- Compensations for motorcycle accidents cover more than medical treatments and property damages, so they may exceed the values mentioned above.
-Other types of damages accident victims can claim, besides medical costs and property damage, refer to lost wages, lost earning capacity, physical and psychological therapy, pain and suffering (physical and emotional), disability-related expenses (wheelchair or medical devices, cost of home care and home modifications to accommodate the disability), motorcycle accident attorney fees, and more.
+- Compensations for motorcycle crashes cover more than medical treatments and property damages.
+Because of this, they may exceed the values mentioned above.
+Other types of damages accident victims can recover include: lost wages and/or earning capacity, physical and psychological therapy, pain and suffering (physical and emotional), disability-related expenses (wheelchair or medical devices, cost of home care and home modifications to accommodate the disability), accident attorney fees, and more.

 - There are exceptions to the rule, and an experienced Baton Rouge motorcycle crash lawyer may prove their applicability to the particular case they handle.
 For example, uninsured motorists may claim compensation for their losses if they can prove that the driver who caused their accident was under the influence of drugs or alcohol, fled the scene, or was committing a felony.